noureldinSAF/GoLearning/goNotes.md

 If you create a string, the default is "" (Empty string).

 If you create a Pointer, Map, Slice, Channel, or Interface, the default is nil.

+10- You can use cobra library instead of flag library to make many modes of your tool ( sub commands )